AyonSOMADDAR/Query-Language-Manager-QLM-/README.md

 ### Database Configuration

 Ensure you have a MySQL database set up where QLM will execute SQL queries.
 Make note of the database host, username, password, and database name.
+Inside the code add your username and password.

 ## 3. Running the Application